 Another bowl had three black skirt tetras.
 Once again, all three survived the cold, without obvious ill effects, but they were not active at all.
 They seemed a little more active in midsummer.
 The water was much warmer.
 Still even in summer they remained still much of the time.
 The bowl maybe too small for them.
-They are now in the five gallon with the barbs, cave tetras, a couple of guppies, and a snail.
+They are now in the five gallon with the barbs, cave tetras, and two American flag fish.
 They hide most of the time.

 A more extensive description of my experience.

-Now I will give you a more complete and leisurely view of my decade and a half of bowl keeping.
+Now I will give you a more complete and leisurely view of my couple of decades of bowl keeping.

 The feeder or wild type guppy is a good bowl fish and will breed even in fairly small bowls.
 I knew a family that bred generation after generation in less than a quart of water.
 As those little mini aquariums that used to be sold in drug stores are actually more than a quart feeder guppies could probably go through their whole life cycle in a mini aquarium.
 I gave some feeder guppies to a preteen who had no experience keeping fish.
 The guppies bred in her one gallon bowl.

 A gallon bowl is probably plenty big enough for breeding feeder guppies.
 In general I would recommend that one use two gallon bowls, a two and a half gallon tank or perhaps a large plastic pet carrier, like Lee's Kritter Keepers, for most of the fish discussed here.
 However, feeder guppies are very small fish and they do thrive and reproduce in smaller volumes of water.